sboinot/botframework-solutions/docs/_docs/skills/tutorials/migrate-to-new-skill/csharp/1-how-to.md

     If you have implemented your own class for the interface `IWhitelistAuthenticationProvider` instead of using the WhitelistAuthenticationProvider class from the Solutions lib this can be removed.

-6. Keep using the MultiProviderAuthDialog (Non-Action)

-    In the previous model the parent bot (VA) is the responsible for performing OAuth tasks by acting on behalf of a skill thus ensuring a common, shared authentication experience across an assistant.
-With this new release, Skills can now perform their own authentication requests and still benefit from a shared trust boundary.

-    The existing `MultiProviderAuthDialog` if used will automatically adapt to this change and no changes are required.
-As required you can switch to using the `OAuthPrompt` directly.

-7. Add code to handle the `EndOfConversation` activity from parent bot
+6. Add code to handle the `EndOfConversation` activity from parent bot

     In Skill invocation, a skill needs to handle an `EndOfConversation` activity in order to support cancellation for interruption scenarios at the parent bot level.
 This capability will be included in the next release of the `Microsoft.Bot.Builder.Solutions` package and eventually as part of the core Bot Builder SDK.
 For now, add these lines of code within the `OnTurnAsync` handler in your `IBot` implementation class (within the Bots folder of your project) to handle the `EndOfConversation` activity: